viktor-zharikov/lost-film-parser/README.md

 * dont use -k(insecure) flag in curl

-GOLANG version:
+GOLANG version:\n
-use link to file with cinema list, google disk for example use only FULL ENGLISH names cinema, examples:
+use link to file with cinema list, google disk for example\n use only FULL ENGLISH names cinema, examples:\n
-The Tourist
+The Tourist\n
-Servant
+Servant\n
-The Blacklist
+The Blacklist\n